Robin Buwalda

 Robin Buwalda (born 17 August 1994) is a Dutch professional footballer who plays as a centre back for club Scheveningen.

 Club career

 Buwalda began his career with ADO Den Haag and made his professional debut on 18 March 2012 in a 2–0 defeat against Ajax.
 ADO then loaned him to VVV-Venlo for two seasons and he joined NEC on a free transfer in summer 2016.
+He later had three seasons in Finland with IFK Mariehamn, before returning to the Netherlands to play for amateur side Westlandia.
+He was snapped up by Scheveningen in June 2025.